 For your info, it's good to be aware that most of the cPanel-based hosting offers on today's hosting marketplace are supplied by a very insignificant marketing segment (as far as annual cash flow is concerned) dubbed hosting reseller.
 Reseller web page hosting is a type of a small-size marketing segment, which generates a vast quantity of different web hosting brands, yet providing absolutely the same thing: chiefly cPanel web hosting services.
 This is bad news for everybody.
 Why?
 Owing to the fact that at least ninety eight percent of the web site hosting offerings on the entire web space hosting market provide one and the same solution: cPanel.
 There's no diversity at all.
 Even the cPanel-based hosting price tags are identical.
 Very similar.
 Leaving for those in need of a top web hosting service virtually no other web space hosting platform/web hosting CP alternative.
-Thus, there is just one single fact: out of more than 200,000 hosting trademarks worldwide, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+Thus, there is just one single fact: out of more than 200,000 hosting trademarks worldwide, the non-cPanel based ones are less than 2, mind that one...

 200,000 "hosting corporations", all cPanel-based, yet uniquely branded